BrightdayTechnologiesInc/desktop-app-binaries/README.md

-# desktop
+# Brightday Binaries (only for testing)

-This repository contains the trial binaries for the Birthday app
+This repository contains the trial binaries for the Brightday app